juhoinkinen/Annif-wiki/Backend:-vw_ensemble.md

 The `vw_ensemble` backend implements a trainable dynamic ensemble that intelligently combines results from multiple projects.
 Subject suggestion requests to the ensemble backend will be re-routed to the source projects.
 The results from the source projects will be re-weighted using a [Vowpal Wabbit](https://github.com/VowpalWabbit/vowpal_wabbit) machine learning system.

-This backend is similar in spirit to the PAV backend, but unlike PAV, this backend also supports [online learning](https://en.wikipedia.org/wiki/Online_machine_learning), which means that it can be further trained during use via the `learn` command in the Annif CLI and REST API.
+This backend is similar in spirit to the [[PAV|Backend: PAV]] backend, but unlike PAV, this backend also supports [online learning](https://en.wikipedia.org/wiki/Online_machine_learning), which means that it can be further trained during use via the `learn` command in the Annif CLI and REST API.

 ## Installation